NortheasternClimbing/northeasternclimbing.github.io/team/faq.md

 Q: How often does the team practice?

-A: We have four practices per week on Monday, Tuesday, Wednesday, and Thursday.
-Team members are expected to attend at least two practices per week.
+A: We plan to have 3-4 practices per week.
+Exact dates have not yet been set for the 2021-2022 season.
+Potential members should be prepared to attend at least 2-3 practices per week.